DavidAnson/markdownlint/doc/Rules.md

 Fixable: Most violations can be fixed by tooling

-This rule is triggered when the text that appears to be a link is encountered, but where the syntax appears to have been reversed (the `[]` and `()` are reversed):
+This rule is triggered when a text that appears to be a link is encountered, but where the syntax appears to have been reversed (the `[]` and `()` are reversed):